 2. University of Colorado College of Nursing

 The College of Nursing offers four courses online for the CU Anschutz MSN in Nurse Midwifery.
 For those pursuing certified midwife programs from a rural area, there are special allowances made for study and qualification, given the spread-out nature of the state of Colorado.
-For residents of Colorado, the University’s online nurse midwifery programs is one of the best deals available in terms of return on investment, with resident tuition varying depending on a number of factors but generally being lower than average within this field.
+For residents of Colorado, the University’s online nurse midwifery programs is one of the best deals available in terms of return on investment, with resident tuition varying depending on several factors but generally being lower than average within this field.

 Format: Hybrid